Coupa Software (NASDAQ:COUP) Releases Quarterly Earnings Results, Beats Expectations By $0.15 EPS

-Coupa Software (NASDAQ:COUP) posted its earnings results on Sunday.
-The technology company reported $0.18 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.15, Briefing.com reports.
-Coupa Software had a negative net margin of 23.63% and a negative return on equity of 8.24%.
-The firm had revenue of $132.96 million during the quarter, compared to analysts’ expectations of $123.99 million.
-During the same period last year, the company posted $0.20 EPS.
-The company’s quarterly revenue was up 30.6% compared to the same quarter last year.
+Coupa Software (NASDAQ:COUP) issued its earnings results on Sunday.
+The technology company reported $0.18 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.15, Briefing.com reports.
+Coupa Software had a negative return on equity of 8.24% and a negative net margin of 23.63%.
+The company had revenue of $132.96 million during the quarter, compared to the consensus estimate of $123.99 million.
+During the same quarter in the prior year, the business earned $0.20 earnings per share.
+The company’s revenue was up 30.6% compared to the same quarter last year.

 Coupa Software Incorporated provides cloud-based business spend management platform.
 Its platform connects organizations with suppliers globally; and provides visibility into and control over how companies spend money, as well as enables businesses to achieve savings that drive profitability.
 The company's platform consists of procurement, invoicing, expense management, and payment modules that form the transactional engine for managing a company's business spend; and offers supporting modules, including strategic sourcing, spend analysis, contract management, supplier management, and contingent workforce management.